harplife/zettelkasten/math/precalculus/Chapter 5/3_Trigonometric_Graphs.md

 >
 > What this means on the graph is that when the terminal point rotates *clockwise* ($\theta<0$), the graph of the odd function is *flipped*.
 Meaning, the graph of the sine function goes from $0$ to $-1$ instead of $0$ to $1$.
 Meanwhile, the graph of the even function is not affected.

+The maximum distance from $0$ (midline on the graph) to the highest/lowest value is called the <mark class="hltr-trippy">Amplitude</mark>.
+Both the sine and the cosine functions have amplitude of $1$.
+In essence, the amplitude tells "how far the motion from the center is stretched".

 ---